smaroukis/smaroukis.github.io/_posts/2020-06-02-ct-saturation.md

 {% include img.html file="core_gap_effect.gif" caption="An air gap can be introduce to extend the linear region of the B-H curve at the expense of reduced permeability." %}

+## Further Reading

+- C57.13-2016: IEEE Standard Requirements for Instrumentation Transformers
+- Moreton, S. D. "A simple method for the determination of bushing-current-transformer characteristics."
+Electrical Engineering 62.9 (1943): 581-585.

 ## References & Footnotes

 [^Zocholl]: Zocholl, Stanley E. _Analyzing and applying current transformers_.
 Schweitzer Engineering Laboratories, Incorporated, 2004.
 [^c37]: C37.110-2007: IEEE Guide for the Application of Current Transformers Used for Protective Relaying Purposes
 [^1]: This assumes 1) the worst case DC offset given by the X/R ratio — in fact the offset will be determined by the closing angle of the fault and 2) a purely resistive burden.
 For inductive burden see C37.110-2007.
 [^Hargrave]: Hargrave, Ariana, Michael J. Thompson, and Brad Heilman.
 "Beyond the knee point: A practical guide to CT saturation."
 2018 71st Annual Conference for Protective Relay Engineers (CPRE).
 IEEE, 2018.
 Available: [https://cdn.selinc.com/assets/Literature/Publications/Technical Papers/6811_BeyondKneePoint_AH_20190418_Web.pdf?v=20190418-200921](https://cdn.selinc.com/assets/Literature/Publications/Technical%20Papers/6811_BeyondKneePoint_AH_20190418_Web.pdf?v=20190418-200921)

-### Further Reading

-- C57.13-2016: IEEE Standard Requirements for Instrumentation Transformers
-- Moreton, S. D. "A simple method for the determination of bushing-current-transformer characteristics."
-Electrical Engineering 62.9 (1943): 581-585.